 Heraklion itself is not quite an attractive destination in the same way that Chania and Rethymnon are – much of its historic architecture was damaged during heavy bombing in WWII.
 A few Venetian buildings remain but most of the city is a modern concrete jungle that always seems to be dusty and full of building works that were halted during the crisis.

 If you can get beyond immediate appearances, it has a likeable vibe – there are some excellent museums and a good bar and music scene propped up by the local student population.
-Top things to see and do in Heraklion include:

 Inland Heraklion region is home to farmland and vineyards, whereas the coastline spreading east from Heraklion is also the most developed on Crete, and home to its most famous (and infamous resorts).

-Transfer time: 15 minutes from Heraklion International airport.
+Transfer time: 15 minutes from Heraklion International Airport.

 Agia Pelagia is halfway between Bali and Heraklion and is the only real beach resort to the west of the capital, to which it is connected by a regular bus service which takes about 1 hr.